 Bigfoot legends go back at least 3,000 years

 Native Americans have their own reported sightings of Bigfoot that predate modern accounts by millennia.
 These come from several tribes, including the Iroquois and Shawnee.
-One Cherokee legend even tells of a Bigfoot called the Tsul 'Kalu (aka the Cherokee Devil) that married a young girl and was blamed for all of the tribe’s misfortunes thereafter.Flickr
+The Cherokee legend of Tsul 'Kalu (a.k.a. the Cherokee Devil) states that the beast married a young girl and was blamed for all of the tribe’s misfortunes thereafter.Flickr

 The original Bigfoot makes a sound like a steam engine